-If policies lapse / are surrendered (whether in full or partially) and the benefits paid out differ from the asset share of the terminated policies after deduction of the corresponding profit sharing, your terminal dividend may be affected.
+If policies lapse, or are surrendered (whether in full or partially), profits or losses arise when the benefits paid out differ from the asset share of the terminated policies.
+Such profits or losses will be added to the asset share of the remaining policies.

-What will affect your terminal dividend and interest? (cont'd)
+What will affect your terminal dividend? (cont'd)